muradheydarov/24.11.2019-conditional-loops/README.md

 Number is : 4 and cube of the 4 is :64
 Number is : 5 and cube of the 5 is :125

-3. Write a program in C to display the n terms of odd natural number and their sum .
-Go to the editor Test Data
+3. Write a program in C to display the n terms of odd natural number and their sum.
+Test Data
 Input number of terms : 10
 Expected Output :
 The odd numbers are :1 3 5 7 9 11 13 15 17 19
 The Sum of odd Natural Number upto 10 terms : 100

-4. Write a program in C to make such a pattern like right angle triangle with a number which will repeat a number in a row.

-The pattern like :

- 1
- 22
- 333
- 4444

-5. Write a program in C to make such a pattern like right angle triangle with number increased by 1.

-The pattern like :

-   1
-   2 3
-   4 5 6
-   7 8 9 10

-6. Write a C program to read temperature in centigrade and display a suitable message according to temperature state below : Go to the editor
+4. Write a C program to read temperature in centigrade and display a suitable message according to temperature state below :
 Temp < 0 then Freezing weather
 Temp 0-10 then Very Cold weather
 Temp 10-20 then Cold weather